Deploy with Helm

 The official Helm chart deploys ModPageSpeed 2.0 as a sidecar pod: the nginx

-interceptor and Factory Worker run as two containers in the same pod, sharing
+interceptor and worker run as two containers in the same pod, sharing

 an emptyDir volume for the Cyclone cache.
 This page covers installation,